damianhakert/damianhakert.github.io/source/posts/2017-02-22-gitlab-8-17-released.html.md

 ![Remove issue from board in GitLab 8.17](/images/8_17/board_remove.png){: .shadow}

-## Squash and Merge
+## Squash and Merge (EE)

 To improve code collaboration, we suggest teams share their merge requests as soon as possible in [WIP form][wip].
 This naturally results in many commits as the merge request evolves.
 With 8.17, you can now squash your commits together into a single commit, as part of merging, giving you a much cleaner Git history.
 Simply select the option in the merge request itself.
 [Learn more][squash-doc].